vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Deployment logs in installer UI](img/tko-on-vsphere-nsxt/52-mgmt-cluster-12.png)

- While the cluster is being deployed, you will find that a virtual service is created in NSX Advanced Load Balancer and new service engines are deployed in vCenter by NSX ALB and the service engines are mapped to the SE Group `tanzu-mgmt-segroup-01`.​​
+ While the cluster is being deployed, you will find that a virtual service is created in NSX Advanced Load Balancer and new service engines are deployed in vCenter by NSX Advanced Load Balancer and the service engines are mapped to the SE Group `tanzu-mgmt-segroup-01`.​​

  When Tanzu Kubernetes Grid management cluster is being deployed, behind the scenes:

- * NSX ALB service engines get deployed in vCenter and this task is orchestrated by the NSX ALB controller.
+ * NSX Advanced Load Balancer service engines get deployed in vCenter and this task is orchestrated by the NSX Advanced Load Balancer controller.
- * Service engine status in NSX ALB: The following snippet shows the service engines status.
+ * Service engine status in NSX Advanced Load Balancer: The following snippet shows the service engines status.
 They are in the initializing state for some time and then the status changes to Up.

     ![Service engine status](img/tko-on-vsphere-nsxt/53-mgmt-cluster-13.png)

- * Service engine group status in NSX ALB: As per the configuration, the virtual service required for Tanzu Kubernetes Grid clusters control plane HA will be hosted on service engine group `tkg-mgmt-segroup-01`.
+ * Service engine group status in NSX Advanced Load Balancer: As per the configuration, the virtual service required for Tanzu Kubernetes Grid clusters control plane HA will be hosted on service engine group `tkg-mgmt-segroup-01`.

     ![Service engine group status](img/tko-on-vsphere-nsxt/54-mgmt-cluster-14.png)

- * Virtual service status in NSX ALB: The cluster is configured with Production type that deployed 3 control plane nodes, which are placed behind the cluster VIP.
+ * Virtual service status in NSX Advanced Load Balancer: The cluster is configured with Production type that deployed 3 control plane nodes, which are placed behind the cluster VIP.

     ![Virtual service status dashboard](img/tko-on-vsphere-nsxt/54-mgmt-cluster-13.png)